pearcej/cppds/_sources/BasicDS/ImplementinganOrderedList.rst

 as ``add`` for an ordered linked list, all require the traversal process.
-Although on average they may need to traverse only half of the nodes, these methods are all :math:`O(n)` since in the worst case each will process every node in the list.
+Although on average they may need to traverse only half of the nodes, these methods are all :math:`O(n)` since in the worst case each will process every node in the linked list.

-You may also have noticed that the performance of this implementation differs from the actual performance given earlier for Python lists.
+You may also have noticed that the performance of this linked list implementation differs from the performance given earlier for Python lists.
 This suggests that linked lists are not the way Python lists are implemented.
 The actual implementation of a Python list is based on the notion of an array.
 We discuss this in more detail in Chapter 8.